 In-House Impact Award 1,000-Word Essay

 Describe, in 1,000 words or less, the “impact” you believe merits an award.
-Some areas of “impact” could be, but are not limited to, innovative programs or use of technology; promoting diversity and quality of life; unique approach to a case; ingenuity in problem solving; and pro bono and community service.
+Some areas of “impact” may include innovative programs or use of technology; promoting diversity and quality of life; unique approach to a case; ingenuity in problem solving; and pro bono and community service.

 Dealmaker of the Year 500-Word Essay